 17. See the Festival of Trees

 This yearly tradition has become Victoria’s unofficial kick-off to the holiday season.
 It features a collection of decorated trees — each sponsored by a business or organization from the region.
 Visitors are invited to vote for their favorite tree and the funds raised are donated to the BC Children’s Hospital Foundation.
+This year’s Victoria Festival of the Trees will be held at The Bay Centre.

 18. Re-home a Gently Loved Book at Russel Books

 Bookworms will delight at this three-story bookstore chock full of titles and knowledgeable staff.
-Here, a collection of well-loved copies are stacked into book-laden shelves throughout the three-story bookstore.
+Here, a collection of well-loved copies are stacked on book-laden shelves throughout the three-story bookstore.
 And, there are several cozy corners tucked within Russel Books where you can easily curl up and acquaint yourself with your new literary companion.

 19. Make Breakfast an Affair in the Brunch Capital of Canada

 In 2017, Food Network Canada officially named Victoria the Brunch Capital of Canada, and with good reason.
-The chefs in this quaint city have developed quite the reputation for egg-filled creations, namely eggs Benedict.
+The chefs in this quaint city have developed quite the reputation for egg-filled creations, namely Eggs Benedict.
 Known to locals as ‘Bennies,’ nearly every brunch menu will feature at least one Benny, if not several unique with their own unique twist.

 20. Find the Perfect Gifts & Keepsakes